gomorpheus/morpheus-docs/getting_started/installation/distributed/3node/3node.rst

     [root@app-server-2 ~] morpheus-ctl reconfigure

 #.
-Once the Rabbit services are up and clustered on all nodes they need to be set to HA/Mirrored Queues:
+Once the Rabbit services are up and clustered on all nodes, apply required ``ha-mode`` and ``expires`` policies to the morpheus vhost:

    .. code-block:: bash

+    [root@app-server-2 ~] rabbitmqctl set_policy -p morpheus --apply-to queues --priority 2 statCommands "statCommands.*" '{"expires":1800000, "ha-mode":"all"}'
+    [root@app-server-2 ~] rabbitmqctl set_policy -p morpheus --apply-to queues --priority 2 morpheusAgentActions "morpheusAgentActions.*" '{"expires":1800000, "ha-mode":"all"}'
-    [root@app-server-2 ~]# rabbitmqctl set_policy -p morpheus --priority 1 --apply-to all ha ".*" '{"ha-mode": "all"}'
+    [root@app-server-2 ~] rabbitmqctl set_policy -p morpheus --apply-to all --priority 1 ha ".*" '{"ha-mode":"all"}'

+   .. important:: Failure to set the proper policies will result in degraded RabbitMQ performance, Java Heap issues, and/or refused RabbitMQ connections resulting in degraded |morpheus| UI performance, unconsumed messages or UI failure.

 #.
 The last thing to do is restart the |morpheus| UI on the two nodes that are NOT the SOT node.